xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 ---
 {% include toc icon="table" title="Cisco 8000 Disk Encryption" %}

-**Note:** Disk encryption is now enable by default on Cisco 8000 routers since IOS-XR 25.2.1, without possibility to disable it.
+**Note:** Disk encryption is now enabled by default on all Cisco 8000 routers since IOS-XR 25.2.1, without possibility to disable it.
 {: .notice--info}

 # Introduction